cardano-foundation/CIPs/CPS-XXXX/README.md

 1. What can we do as a community to encourage more applications and software providers to support `web+cardano:` URIs?
+2. What software or best practices exist to aid developers in deploying support for `web+cardano:` URIs?
 2. What new authorities or protocols could be built to leverage these URIs?
 3. What does the process look like to register a new `web+cardano:` URI authority or protocol?